-City works with Ferndale Food Bank to Recruit Volunteers, Internships and Expand Existing Partnerships
+City works with Ferndale Food Bank to Recruit Volunteers, Internships

 One of the main challenges the Ferndale Food Bank faces is having enough consistent volunteers to facilitate food distributions.
-The City could use their communication channels to help recruit more long-term volunteers and raise awareness about resources available through the Food Bank.
+The City could use their communication channels to help recruit and retain long-term volunteers.